-To that end, Industrial Info offers its North American Automotive Database, designed to provide the necessary information and insight for those involved in the Automotive Industry.
+To that end, Industrial Info offers its Automotive Information Platform, designed to provide the necessary information and insight for those involved in the Automotive Industry.

-The Automotive Database contains details on approximately 2,500 operational automotive facilities in North America.
+The Automotive Information Platform contains details on approximately 2,500 operational automotive facilities in North America.
 Information on plants includes plant owner names, plant, operator and corporate names, addresses, phone and fax numbers, SIC products, employment count, and up to nine key management contacts.

 Since 2008, Industrial Info has reported on more than 1,700 North American automotive projects, representing more than $45.8 billion in value.
 Each year, on average, approximately 250 - 300 projects are reported covering grassroot construction, and in-plant capital and major maintenance shutdowns.
-Database subscriptions include immediate access to active projects and daily deliveries of new and updated projects.
+Platform subscriptions include immediate access to active projects and daily deliveries of new and updated projects.

 Project Contacts - Each project report includes three contacts that represent the owner's project manager, engineer, or management contacts, as well as up to nine additional plant management contacts.
 Other contacts include major engineering or construction firm awards or turn-key equipment suppliers.